limpyd/redis-limpyd-jobs/README.md

 ##### `on_delayed` (ghost method)

-This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job was delayed (by settings its status to `STATUSES.DELAYED`) during its execution (note that you may also want to set the `delayed_until` of the job value to a correct one datetime (a string represetation of an utc datetime), or the worker will delay it for 60 seconds)
+This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job was delayed (by settings its status to `STATUSES.DELAYED`) during its execution (note that you may also want to set the `delayed_until` of the job value to a correct one datetime (a string represetation of an utc datetime), or the worker will delay it for 60 seconds).

+It can also be called if the job's status was set to `STATUSES.DELAYED` while still in the `waiting` list of the queue.

 - `queue`:
     The queue from which the job was fetched.